 At the University of Lincoln we have a suite of work-based distance learning programmes for full-time serving, reservist and veteran members of the Armed Forces seeking to gain a new qualification, improve their management skills to progress in their existing careers or prepare for the next.
 We are delighted with our military partnerships and pride ourselves on our supportive approach to holistic development, placing you as the knowledge expert of your role, at the centre of our teaching process.
-In acknowledging your service to our country, we offer a bursary that provides a significant reduction to the programme fee which we believe is unrivalled.
+In acknowledging your service to our country, we offer a bursary that provides a significant reduction to the programme fee.

 As an approved learning provider under the Armed Forces Enhanced Learning Credits Scheme (ELCS), we also have a number of existing military programmes allowing serving members of all three Services, as well as their MOD civilian colleagues, to achieve academic recognition.
 Through our continued partnerson Scheme, which we are particularly proud of; especially as the first university to achieve this accolade.
 This award recognises private and public sector employers that pledge, demonstrate and advocate support for the Defence and Armed Forces community, and meet the objectives of the Armed Forces Covenant.
 We are proud of to have achieved this accolade and be recognised for our continued commitment to support employees who are serving, veterans or reservists, and their partners and family, as we endeavour to be advocates for Defence People.